dsccommunity/ActiveDirectoryDsc/source/Modules/ActiveDirectoryDsc.Common/docs/Get-ADCommonParameters.md

 ```

 ### -UseNameParameter
-Returns the Identity as the Name key.
+Specifies to return the Identity as the Name key.
-For example, the Get-ADUser, Set-ADUser and Remove-ADUser cmdlets
+For example, the Get-ADUser, Set-ADUser and Remove-ADUser
-take an Identity parameter, but the New-ADUser cmdlet uses the Name parameter.
+cmdlets take an Identity parameter, but the New-ADUser cmdlet uses the Name parameter.

 ```yaml
 Type: System.Management.Automation.SwitchParameter